 9. Insure that all counseling is behaviorally oriented.

 It is important that all aspects of the treatment program, including any counseling that is provided to the student, be fully coordinated with the rest of the JRC program, and that the counseling be conducted and offered in a behavioral manner.

 Traditional and Behavioral counseling is provided by clinicians with doctoral or masters level training in behavioral psychology.
-These clinicians are either licensed psychologists or Board Certified Behavior Analysts.
+These clinicians are either Licensed Psychologists, Licensed Clinical Social Workers, Licensed Mental Health Counselors or Board Certified Behavior Analysts.

 Traditional counseling procedures often fail to successfully treat the students we serve, and in some cases may even strengthen the inappropriate behaviors are designed to treat.

 Behavioral counseling avoids these problems and is coordinated with the student’s ongoing behavioral treatment.
 However, traditional counseling is provided when it is listed in the student’s individualized education program (IEP) or when it is deemed necessary.

 10. Teach the student to cope successfully with events that have historically triggered problem behaviors (“Treatment Learning Opportunities”).

 It is important to important to identify those stimuli and events that normally trigger the occurrence of a student’s problem behaviors.
 These are presented to the student on planned occasions so the student can learn how to cope with these successfully.
 He/she then is rewarded when he does so.